Aynata

-Aynata (عيناتا) is a village in Lebanon.
-It is located in the southern portion of the country.
-A stronghold for Hezbollah, during the war with Israel in 2006, about 60% of the homes in the town were destroyed.
+Aynata (عيناتا) is a municipality in Lebanon.
+It is located in the southern part of the country.
+It is a stronghold for Hezbollah and during the war with Israel in 2006, about 60% of the homes in the town were destroyed.

-The terrain consists of plateaus of varying heights, with the Aynata itself located at an elevation of 740m.
-Several valleys separate Aynata from the nearest villages.
-Aynata has a moderate climate, cool summers and cold winters.

 History

-Yohanan Aharoni have suggested that Aynata was ancient En-hazor, and that it was also listed in the topographical lists of Thutmose III.
+Israeli archaeologist Yohanan Aharoni identified Aynata as ancient En-hazor, and says it appears in the topographical lists of Thutmose III.